mael-insa/d7020e_lab3_mael/README.md

   Benefits of binary level analysis include:

-  - Detailed analysis including generated code for stack handling.
+  - Detailed analysis including generated code for function calls and stack handling.

   - Possibility to analysis of code including inline assembly and/or external legacy C/C++ code.